 The applicant must certify that the proposed facility, if granted, would comply with the Commission's multiple ownership rules, found in the Notes to 47 CFR § 73.3555.
-Worksheet # 2(A)(I) is designed to assist applicants in determining compliance with the multiple ownership rules.
+Worksheet # XX is designed to assist applicants in determining compliance with the multiple ownership rules.
+Click the "Worksheets" link in the application to access Worksheet # XX.
 For radio applicants, if selecting "Yes" to this question, you must upload an attachment with the required information, demonstrating compliance with section 73.3555 and the Notes.
 For all applicants, if selecting "No" to this question, you must upload an attachment containing information relevant to an exemption or waiver from section 73.3555 and the Notes.

 The applicant must also certify that the proposed facility (a) does not present an issue under the Commission's policies relating to media interests of immediate family members; (b) complies with the Commission's policies relating to future ownership interests; and (c) complies with the Commission's restrictions relating to the insulation and non-insulation of non-party investors and creditors.
 If responding "No" to this question, submit an explanatory attachment.
-See Worksheets 2(B), 2(C), and 2(E), in connection with these ownership restrictions.
+See Worksheets XX, XXI, and XXII, in connection with these ownership restrictions.

 The applicant must also certify whether it is claiming status as an "eligible entity."
-The Commission defines an "eligible entity" as any entity that qualifies as a small business under the Small Business Administration's size standards for its industry grouping, as set forth in 13 CFR § 121.201, and holds (1) 30% or more of the stock or partnership interests and more than 50% of the voting power of the corporation or partnership that will own the media outlet; or (2) 15% or more of the stock or partnership interests and more than 50% of the voting power of the corporation or partnership that will own the media outlet, provided that no other person or entity owns or controls more than 25% of the outstanding stock or partnership interests; or (3) more than 50% of the voting power of the corporation that will own the media outlet if such corporation is a publicly traded company.
+The Commission defines an "eligible entity" as any entity that qualifies as a small business under the Small Business Administration's size standards for its industry grouping, as set forth in 13 CFR § 121.201, and holds (1) 30 percent or more of the stock or partnership interests and more than 50 percent of the voting power of the corporation or partnership that will own the media outlet; or (2) 15 percent or more of the stock or partnership interests and more than 50 percent of the voting power of that no other person or entity owns or controls more than 25 percent of the outstanding stock or partnership interests; or (3) more than 50 percent of the voting power of the corporation that will own the media outlet if such corporation is a publicly traded company.

 In the event the applicant claims status as an eligible entity, the applicant must select "Yes" to this question and submit an explanatory attachment demonstrating proof of status as an eligible entity.
-The applicant must retain and provide on request, material documentation, including, for example, annual financial statements or tax returns, etc., used to establish the basis for the applicant's response.
+The Applicant must retain and provide on request, material documentation, including, for example, annual financial statements or tax returns, etc., used to establish the basis for the applicant's response.